Ngā mema o te paewhiri amuamu me ngā tari Disputes panel members and agencies

 Nigel Dunlop: BA, LLB, Member NZ Law Society

-- The Deputy President of the Film and Literature Board of Review, appointed by the Governor-General
+- Is the Deputy President of the Film and Literature Board of Review, appointed by the Governor-General

-- A deputy member of the Mental Health Review Tribunal, appointed by the Minister of Health ( and for many years its Convenor)
+- Convener of the Mental Health Review Tribunal, appointed by the Minister of Health

 - The Chair of a Complaints Assessment Committee under the Real Estate Agents Act 2008.